College basketball picks: Predictions, odds for top 25 games Saturday

-College basketball picks, schedule: Predictions for Top 25 games with Duke, Florida, Purdue in action Saturday
+College basketball picks, schedule: Predictions for Top 25 games with Duke, Purdue in action Saturday

 Sixteen ranked teams are on the road Saturday, setting up a potentially noisy slate in college hoops